Observer-expectancy effect: Prevention

 Double blind techniques may be employed to combat bias by causing the experimenter and subject to be ignorant of which condition data flows from.

+In addition to double-blind designs, contemporary research practices recommend further safeguards to reduce observer-expectancy effects.
+These include preregistration of study hypotheses and analysis plans, the use of registered reports in which study protocols are peer-reviewed prior to data collection, automation of data collection and outcome measurement to limit researcher influence, and blinded data analysis, where analysts remain unaware of experimental conditions until analyses are complete.

 It might be thought that, due to the central limit theorem of statistics, collecting more independent measurements will improve the precision of estimates, thus decreasing bias.
 However, this assumes that the measurements are statistically independent.
 In the case of experimenter bias, the measures share correlated bias: simply averaging such data will not lead to a better statistic but may merely reflect the correlations among the individual measurements and their non-independent nature.

+Concerns about observer-expectancy effects remain relevant in contemporary discussions of research methodology and reproducibility.
+Modern analyses of scientific reliability have emphasized that undisclosed flexibility in data collection, measurement, and analysis can allow researcher expectations to influence study outcomes, reinforcing the importance of methodological safeguards designed to minimize bias.
+Initiatives promoting transparency, preregistration, and standardized reporting have been proposed in part to reduce such risks and improve reproducibility across scientific fields.